githubnext/gpt4-with-calc/docs/report.md

 Much of the work on math and GPT-4 attempts to improve its more advanced mathematical capabilities, e.g. for algebra, geometry, problem solving, see https://arxiv.org/abs/2303.05398 for a recent paper from MSR.

-The basic idea that you can get LLMs to emit Python to handle arithemtic calculation as part of chain-of-reason prompting has been around a long time, e.g. see the prompt here: https://huggingface.co/datasets/LangChainHub-Prompts/LLM_Math.
+The basic idea that you can get LLMs to emit Python to handle arithemtic calculation as part of chain-of-reason prompting has been around a long time, e.g. see the prompt here: https://huggingface.co/datasets/LangChainHub-Prompts/LLM_Math and the [source code for the LangChain module](https://python.langchain.com/en/latest/modules/chains/examples/llm_math.html).
+The work here can be seen as a focused, dedicated elaboration of this technique, notably

+* Trying harder to focus on emitting reliable numeric calculation only, rather than arbitrary code
+* Focusing also on numeric comparisons
+* Focusing on code that is "relevant to answering the question" rather than just answering it
+* Emitting documentation and units of measure
+* Emitting mathematical checks
+* Evaluating the technique

+Some of these could be factored into other chain of reasoning modules.

 ## Conclusion